 I know of no such crime.
 Also, there is a time period specified by the statute of limitations after which prosecution is not allowed.
 In Texas, the limitations periods for various offenses are listed in chapter 12 of the Code of Criminal Procedure so you can skim through that and see if anything...Read more »

 The judge did not even here or see my evidence of fraud or abduction or holding a love one hostage or the stolen car insurance money .and I lost property , my love one , my money stolen from account .what should I do or how can I get justice !!
 Who do I contact?
 Or tell ?
 Do I fire my lawyer and...
 Read more »

 A Texas attorney is best qualified to answer this question, but you await an answer for three weeks.
 As a GENERAL premise, if a matter is dismissed on the merits (for something substantive - not something technical such as "this is the wrong court, you must bring your action in a different...Read more »

 I was in a relationship for x years and I received conservativorship over my niece and during the process I was in a relationship which we are no longer together.
-I've been taken to court to modify an order that they weren't a part of and they requested standing, judge didn't rule and case went...
+I've been taken to court to modify an order that they weren't a part of and they requested standing, judge didn't rule...
 Read more »

 Daughter was born in Texas, father has never acknowledged her or provided any support.
 Was not there during or after pregnancy.
 She is 5 months now.
 No signature on bc.
 He is in the UK.
 My fiancé wants to adopt her.
 Is it possible?
 We are living in Louisiana.
 I’m asking is there anything that...
 Read more »